orbitartprint/weigh-it-up-now/src/blog/content/understanding-your-bmi.md

 ---

+**Important Note:** While BMI is a handy first metric, it alone doesn't provide a complete picture of your health.
+For a more comprehensive understanding of your body composition and associated health risks, we recommend looking beyond BMI. **Dive deeper and learn about other important health metrics you should know in our article ["Beyond BMI: When to Look at Other Health Metrics"](/blog/beyond-bmi).**

+---

 ## Frequently Asked Questions (FAQ) About Body Mass Index

 ### Q: Is BMI the same for children and adolescents as for adults?